Review update: 2020 Porsche Cayenne Coupe Turbo S E-Hybrid trolls coal

 Bright red, turbo V-8, but silent and electric

-This version has the same 14.1-kwh battery pack as the standard Cayenne E-Hybrid, which has a 13-mile electric-mode rating, though it hasn’t yet been officially rated.
+This version has the same 14.1-kwh battery pack as the standard Cayenne E-Hybrid, which has a 13-mile electric-mode rating, though the Turbo S version hasn’t yet been officially rated.

 With a full tank of gas and a full charge, the trip computer suggested I could do better than that—20 miles of plug-in range and 323 total miles.
 And I did.